asv-soft/asv-drones-docs/product-guides/plugins-development/plugins-development.md

 </Project>
 ```

-After set up the properties, your plugin `Custom.props` file should look like this below.
+After `Directory.Build.props` of your plugin is set up, it should look something like this:
 ```xml
 <Project>
   <PropertyGroup>